Protect Crops with Gallagher Foodplot Fence

 ROI is number one for business success in the cattle industry.
 CERES TAG offers significant return on investment with further opportunities to increase profit as additional software continues to be developed in the United States.
 Unlike other data-generating implants, CERES TAG is direct-to-satellite and solar-powered.
 This means the CERES TAG will work anywhere and requires no other investments in infrastructure, such as towers or connection services.
 Also, not every cattle need a tag to benefit from data insight.
 To start, CERES TAG recommends one in ten cattle have a CERES TAG applied.

 By seamlessly integrating advanced satellite tracking with actionable data, CERES TAG empowers producers to make informed decisions that enhance profitability and protect their land and livelihood.
 With unpredictable weather patterns, rising operational costs and ever thinning margins, smarter, more efficient solutions are no longer optional—they’re essential.
-Keep your ranching legacy alive in the modern era by embracing new technology.

 • Small- 1.5” x 2.5” x 0.5”